 Note.
-An estate or trust cannot make
+An estate or trust cannot make this election.

-You can elect to expense part or all of the cost of section 179 property (defined on page 1) that you placed in service during the tax year and used predominantly (more than 50%) in your trade or business.
+You can elect to expense part or all of the cost of section 179 property (defined earlier) that you placed in service during the tax year and used predominantly (more than 50%) in your trade or business.